Student Anti-Discrimination & Discriminatory Harassment Procedures

 Ongoing or Additional Supportive Measures

-All Respondents may appeal a determination of responsibility and/or Sanction within ten (10) business days after the Respondent receives a sanctioning Notice by filing an Appeal in writing to the Office.
+All Respondents may appeal a determination of responsibility and/or Sanction within ten (10) business days after the Respondent receives a Sanctioning Letter by filing an Appeal in writing to the Office.
 Failure to meet the deadline for an Appeal will result in waiver of the right to appeal.

 Any Sanction imposed prior to the filing of an Appeal will remain in place during the pendency of the Appeal.
 The pendency of an Appeal does not stay the imposition of a Sanction.